quagliato/noisy-cricket/README.md

 inside the Model class.
 The Model class should have a constant with the tablename (sys_tablename), a array "type" which has the datatype for every property of the Model ($sys_type['property\_name'] = 'type'; use 'int', 'str' or 'date').
 Some other methods should be implemented.
-Use class Usuario as example.
+Use class User as example.

 ### DataBinding
 For databinding, set attribute "name" of the inputs using the pattern